Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 ((c) historicaerials.com) shows the Tower 8 crossing.
 The Cotton Belt tracks run

-diagonally across the image with the I-GN tracks crossing in the middle on a
+diagonally across the image from corner to corner with the I-GN tracks crossing in the middle on a

 slightly more north / south heading.
-The tower is casting the shadow visible in
+The tower is in

-the southwest acute angle of the crossing.
-The source of the shadow visible east
+the southwest acute angle of the crossing casting a shadow to the northeast.
+The source of the shadow east

 of the I-GN tracks is undetermined.
 Traces of the connecting track illustrated